manishrps/mslearn-dp100/instructions/03-azureml-designer.md

 Before you can train a model, you typically need to apply some preprocessing transformations to the data.

-1. In the pane on the left, expand the **Data Transformation** section, which contains a wide range of modules you can use to transform data before model training.
+1. In the pane on the left, select the Component tab, which contains a wide range of components you can use to transform data before model training.
+You can search for components at the top of the pane.

 2. Drag a **Normalize Data** module to the canvas, below the **diabetes dataset** module.
 Then connect the output from the **diabetes dataset** module to the input of the **Normalize Data** module.